Early labour is otherwise known as the latent phase of labour, when your body is in the beginning stages of “going into labour”.

 My contractions have started.
 Now what?

-Contractions will often start as cramping in your lower abdomen, and/or lower back.
+Contractions will often start as cramping in your lower abdomen, and/or lower back and gradually become stronger and more painful.
 They will be irregular, less than 60 seconds long over an unknown period of time.

 Early labour instructions:

 During these early stages, we encourage you to rest as much as possible and avoid timing contractions.
 It is important that you relax to allow your body to make the necessary changes to get you ready for active labour.
 Early labour however can be very painful, therefore we encourage you to take:

 - Tylenol (Acetaminophen) 1000mg orally every 4 hours (Max 4000mg in 24 hours)

 - AND Gravol (Dimenhydrinate) 100mg orally every 4-6 hours (Max 400mg in 24 hours) or a Gravol suppository if you are vomiting.

 - Take a bath (preferred) or shower.
 In fact take several, this will help your pelvis relax and provide natural pain relief,

 - Take gravol and have a nap – even if you are unable to sleep, the medication will allow you to be drowsy enough to close your eyes between contractions,